-1) Craft missions that everyone in org believes in and tie to company goals
+1) Craft missions that everyone in the organization believes in and tie to company goals .

 2) Don’t let everyone solve the same mission but ensure anyone who owns a mission can act in any way to make an impact – don’t silo them to a specific code base, platform, or feature/view set.
 Otherwise, they will try to solve the goal but only with resources at disposal, or only by exerting pixels they can control.

 3) Organize agile teams around missions – they inherit goals but can focus on unique tactics.
 However, you don’t really want a bunch of teams coming up with a cacophony of goals.
 Companies need to have priorities.
 Similarly, you don’t want a lot of top-down “here’s what you need to do” – that stifles innovation.

 4) Finally, if you don’t have clear goals and each team invents their own goals you have a disaster so remember to spend time ensuring people understand the goals and if need be pin those goals up and over-emphasize them at all hands and in written or video communication.